Marcus-Arcadius/modelprompter-prototype/README.md

 # About

-**Diffusion Blocks is a visual, all-in-one MIDI mapping, scripting, and live coding platform for driving highly collaborative MIDI experiences.**
+**Model Prompter is a visual, all-in-one MIDI mapping, scripting, and live coding platform for driving highly collaborative MIDI experiences.**

-Some things Diffusion Blocks can (eventually) help you do:
+Some things Model Prompter can (eventually) help you do:
 - Quickly map MIDI to JavaScript variables, functions, and events on any web site or web service
 - Use MIDI to drive custom apps with libraries like [magenta.js](https://magenta.tensorflow.org/), [ml5.js](https://ml5js.org/), [p5.js](https://p5js.org/), [handsfree.js](https://github.com/everestwonder/handsfree), and others
 - Send MIDI to your native [Digital Audio Workstations (DAWs)](https://en.wikipedia.org/wiki/Digital_audio_workstation#List_of_notable_commercial_DAWs) and apps